johnsmclay/linux-notes/040-user-commands-and-files.md

----
-layout: page
-title:  User Commands And Files
+# User Commands And Files
----

 Be aware of the following configuration files when managing user accounts: